 Many coffee lovers scoff at Nespresso machines and say that it isn’t real espresso.
-But, Nespresso machines have found their place with millions of users around the world.
-While Nespresso aims to produce true espresso, the biggest difference is Nespresso coffee is not as strong and concentrated as true espresso.
-While Nespresso has a lighter body and is weaker, it also is more aromatic with a bigger crema.
+But, Nespresso machines have found their place with millions of users worldwide.

-I’ll compare Nespresso and espresso machines and explain their similarities and differences, including the most important one — the espresso flavor.
+I’ll compare Nespresso vs espresso machines and explain their similarities and differences, including a taste test.
 I’ll also explain who’s best suited for each espresso machine, so you can decide on the best coffee device for you.

 Comparing Nespresso vs. Espresso